scottvr/gtrsnipe/README.md

 ### What?

-gtrsnipe is a versatile music transcription tool.
+gtrsnipe is a guitar transcription tool.
 Its primary function is to create playable guitar tablature from a variety of sources.
-It features a sophisticated audio-to-tab pipeline that can take a mixed audio track, isolate the guitar part, and transcribe it into a tab.
+It now features a fledgling audio-to-tab pipeline that can take a mixed audio track, isolate the guitar part, and transcribe it into a tab.

 It can also convert existing MIDI files into text-based notations or, in reverse, generate a playable MIDI file from a text-based tab.